Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 • Add a pH neutralizer to balance acidic water and reduce its corrosive impact on metal pipes.

-• Use a whole-house chlorine filter if your municipal water has high chlorine levels that can degrade pipe materials.
+• Use a whole-house chlorine or chloramine filter if your municipal water has high disinfectant levels that can degrade pipe materials.

 Physical Pipe Protection: